Oscar Massin: Career

-Oscar Massin was a master draftsman and innovative designer, deeply committed to the integrity and elevation of his craft.
-He took pride in his capacity to work a piece of jewelry from its initial design through completion.
-He studied the structure and engineering of diamond settings in the service of naturalism—resulting in extraordinary pieces that celebrate light and organic growth.
+Oscar Massin was a master craftsman and innovative designer.
+He studied the structure and engineering of diamond settings in the service of naturalism, producing remarkable pieces that celebrate light and organic growth.

 In the early-to-mid 1860s, Massin began to explore new, naturalistic models featuring floral and foliate motifs with delicate, nearly invisible mounting; Massin dedicated significant time to the study of flowers, botanicals and even insects within their natural worlds in order to fully understand the intricacies of their composition, resulting in original, imaginative design.

-Before opening up his own jewelry studio in 1863, Massin worked as a designer and goldsmith for many well known jewelers in Paris, including the famous Lemonnier.
+Before opening up his own jewelry studio in 1863, Massin worked as a designer and goldsmith for many well-known jewelers in Paris, including the famous Lemonnier.
 In 1867, Massin exhibited at the International Exposition of 1867 (Exposition universelle [d'art et d'industrie] de 1867) for the first time under his own name.
 His centerpiece: a tiara designed with a diamond, ruby and emerald bandeau finished with a diamond-set feather and gem-set chains.
 He continued to exhibit, and at the Exposition Universelle (1878), was awarded both a Grand Prix and the Legion of Honour.
-Among his exquisite creations: a three-dimensional rose pavé-set with diamonds, as well as a diamond-set belt and a tiara pairing with diamond briolettes.
+Among his exquisite creations: a three-dimensional rose pavé-set with diamonds, as well as a diamond-set belt and a tiara paired with diamond briolettes.

-For more than two decades Massin continued to design and create for the most important jewelers of his time, including Baugrand, Fontana, Sandoz and Rouvenat, Boucheron, Mellerio, Chaumet, and Tiffany.
+For more than two decades Massin continued to design and create for prominent jewelers, including Baugrand, Fontana, Sandoz and Rouvenat, Boucheron, Mellerio, Chaumet, and Tiffany.
 Massin retired in 1891, leaving behind a legacy of innovation and carving a path forward for those who followed.

-Massin died in his Parisian apartment on February, 13th 1913.
+Massin died in his Parisian apartment on 13 February 1913.